Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/README.md

 ## Q&A
   1. **What programming languages / tools should I know in advance in order to understand your work?**
      For programming languages: Python, R.
-     For technical tooks: Synthea, Redcap, MongoDB, Nectar, R Shiny.
+     For technical tools: Synthea, Redcap, MongoDB, Nectar, R Shiny.
   2. **Where are your technical notes?**
      [techical notes can be found here](https://wehieduau.sharepoint.com/:f:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Clinical%20Dashboards/2024%20Semester%201%20Technical%20notes?csf=1&web=1&e=r9Uw9f  "techical notes can be found here").
      Notice that you need a WEHI email to access this folder.
   4. **Can you explain more about your steps?**
-     Go to the numbered folder, there are detailed README for every code file and some useful guide to navigate you through the project.
+     Check folders of your interest.
+There are detailed README.md for every steps and some useful guides to navigate you through the project.
   5. **Where are your final presentation recording and slides?**
-     You can find the presentation recording and slides here:
+     You can find the final presentation recording and slides here:
     [presentation slide](https://wehieduau.sharepoint.com/:p:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Clinical%20Dashboards/2024%20Clinical%20Dashboard%20final%20presentation.pptx?d=wd9ea6c73a3de40baafd8cdd6999bf60f&csf=1&web=1&e=tqGzpG "presentation slide")
      Notice that you need a WEHI email to access this folder.